AP: Partisan divide over gun laws continues in most states

 Both states have Republican governors and long traditions of gun ownership.
 Lawmakers passed sweeping legislation after the February shooting at Marjory Stoneman Douglas High School that killed 14 students and three staff members and after a foiled school shooting plot in Vermont days later.

 The law signed by Florida Gov. Rick Scott banned bump stocks, raised the gun buying age to 21, imposed a three-day waiting period for purchases and authorized police to seek court orders seizing guns from individuals who are deemed threats to themselves and others.
-The latter provision has already been used hundreds of times.
+The latter provision has already been used hundreds of times, court data show.

+Florida is a rare case in which gun laws approved by a Republican legislature and governor are being challenged in court by the NRA.

 In South Carolina, where a state senator was killed in the 2015 church shooting in Charleston, lawmakers rejected a simple bill requiring court clerks to enter convictions and restraining orders in a timely fashion to strip gun rights from people who have been disqualified from possessing firearms.